MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 This article helps users who primarily rely on assistive technology such as screen readers use [Microsoft Edge DevTools](../../devtools-guide-chromium/index.md).
 DevTools is a suite of web developer tools built into the Microsoft Edge browser.

-For DevTools features related to improving the accessibility of a web page, see [Accessibility-testing features in DevTools](reference.md) and [Overview of accessibility testing using DevTools](accessibility-testing-in-devtools.md).
+For DevTools features related to improving the accessibility of a web page, see [Accessibility-testing features](reference.md) and [Overview of accessibility testing using DevTools](accessibility-testing-in-devtools.md).

 This guide walks you through the tools and tabs which are the most accessible, and highlights issues you may encounter.